 I’m a College Credit Plus student.
 How does this affect me?

 Faculty will contact current CCP students regarding next steps.
-To register for summer session or fall semester, contact your campus CCP office.
+To register for fall semester, contact your campus CCP office.

 New CCP students must contact their high school counselor to complete the Authorization to Attend form.

 I’m a High Tech Academy student.
 How do I register now?

 Please work with the High Tech Academy team for registration.

 How do I register for Program 60?

 Register in person at a campus Enrollment Center.
 At this time, Enrollment Centers are accepting Program 60 registrations via an Enrollment Center mailbox in lieu of in-person registration.
 Click here for more information.
 Refer to the Enrollment Guide to view Program 60 registration start and end dates for each session.